Advertisement

 Dairy

-For some, dairy products, like milk, cheese and yogurt can worsen acid reflux.
-The high fat content of many dairy products may be to blame—both whole milk and full-fat yogurt contain about 8 grams of fat per 8 ounces.
-The longer digestion process may increase your risk for acid reflux.
+For some, dairy products, like milk, cheese, and yogurt, can worsen acid reflux.
+The high fat content of many dairy products may be to blame: Whole milk yogurt contains about 7.5 grams of fat per 8 ounces.
+The longer digestion process involved with high-fat foods may increase your risk for acid reflux.

-Although a milk allergy doesn't cause or worsen acid reflux, other symptoms can trigger heartburn.
-Speak with your doctor about getting tested for an allergy or intolerance, which are not one in the same.
-Allergies involve the immune system, and intolerances involve the digestive system.
+Although a milk allergy doesn't cause or worsen acid reflux, lactose intolerance or other dairy-related symptoms can trigger heartburn.
+Speak with your healthcare provider (HCP) about getting tested for an allergy or intolerance.
+Allergies involve the immune system, while intolerances involve the digestive system.

-Your healthcare provider can help find the best ways to reduce dairy-related heartburn, which may include avoiding dairy products altogether.
-Fear not, there are plant-based substitutes for milk, yogurt and cheese.
+Your HCP can help find the best ways to reduce dairy-related heartburn, which may include avoiding dairy products altogether.
+Fear not, there are plant-based substitutes for milk, yogurt, and cheese.

 whiskey, whiskey glasses, alcohol, drinking